Articles

 Posted by admin ,20th May 2024

 The end of Drupal 7 is officially supported by the developers till January 2025 after which the support will come to an end.
 Since January 2011, from the date of Drupal 7.0 release it has been widely accepted and now in its seventh stage of globally recognised CMS world, with over 11,000 contributed modules, 600 themes, and 200 distributions.
+It’s crucial to understand and make informed decision for your site.
+In this blog we will dive deep into Drupal 7’s End of Life (EOL) and cover the options available for Drupal 7 websites, after the official support is over.

 Drupal 7 end of life announcement